IExpreso/Backend/README.md

 - /api/routes (GET)
   + A token is needed in a header with the name "x-access-token".
   + Returs a list of all bus routes.

+- /api/admin/register (POST)
+  + A token with admin privileges is needed in a header with the name "x-access-token".
+  +